altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 ~It was steady, and her breathing seemed fine~
 'K::The fuck is happening?'
-*Kent rushed over to the other person down the hall* ~They too were stable~
+*Kent rushed over to the other person down the hall* ~They too were stable.
-~Kent was in an abandon building~
+Kent was in an abandon building~
 ~He supposed he must not have been moved far~
 'K::Is this the lab?'
 *Kent wandered down the hall*
-~It reminded him more of a hospital, the floors were linoleum~ ~But the walls were bare wood - free floating~
+~It reminded him more of a hospital, the floors were linoleum.
+But the walls were bare wood - free floating.
-~The ceiling unconnected to the hallway walls; And distant fluorescent lines flickered along a dark expanse above~ ~There were no signs for exits, nothing was 'up to code'~ ~There were others lying on the ground - all in the same condition~ ~In the distance he heard a sound~
+The ceiling unconnected to the hallway walls; And distant fluorescent lines flickered along a dark expanse above.
+There were no signs for exits, nothing was 'up to code'.
+There were others lying on the ground - all in the same condition.
+In the distance he heard a sound.
-~A sort of static that grew to a high pitched whine: the sound of a CRT TV~ *He walked toward that sound*
+A sort of static that grew to a high pitched whine: the sound of a CRT TV~ *He walked toward that sound*
 ~He eventually made out a voice~
 "RP::If you are driving, stop driving, turn off your car and lie down."